 Have you heard of the Ancient Bed of Nails?
 You know, the one where you lie on a block of wood with nails and it has a surprising number of health benefits, including back pain relief?
 This theory dates back to 400-200 BCE, as referred to in a Sanskrit poem from India.
 And it may come as no surprise but it is still used today - with modifications of course!
 Combining the benefits of both acupuncture and massage, it is used to promote self-healing in the body.
-Bed of Nails offers relaxation and healing for the built-up stress and tension that comes from everyday life.
+The Bed of Nails Mat offers relaxation and healing for the built-up stress and tension that comes from everyday life.
 Read on to find out more of the ancient Bed of Nails Theory and why acupressure works, and how you can incorporate it into your life.

 The modern-day Bed of Nails is predominantly a mat with plastic nails attached to it, which you lie on.
 The Bed of Nails theory relies on the stimulation of the body’s nervous system through the nails, which also promotes blood circulation.
 The nails do not pierce the skin, even though it may seem like they will if you lie on the mat!
-This is because of the even distribution of body weight on all the nails, so that only a small amount of pressure is applied to each area of the body in contact with the nails.
+This is because of the even distribution of body weight on all the nails, so that only a small amount of pressure is applied to each area of the body in contact with the spiky mat.

 So, Why Does Acupressure Work?

 As well as restoring energy balance to the body through the application of pressure to the acupoints on the body’s meridians (the paths in the body where the energy flows), it is believed that acupressure releases endorphins and oxytocin in the body.
 These chemicals act as the body’s natural pain relief.
 They also help to relax the mind and are sometimes referred to as the ‘happy hormones’, allowing stress relief and promoting positive mental and physical well-being.